-What are CSI-Graduation schools required to do?
+What are CSI-Grad Rate schools required to do?

-CSI (Grad Rate) schools will develop a school improvement plan with the input of local stakeholders (parents, school staff, community members, students, etc.) to address the low graduation rate.
-This plan will address the reasons for designation, identify local needs.as well as include interventions to improve graduation rates.
+CSI Grad Rate schools will conduct a thorough needs assessment and develop a school improvement plan with the input of local stakeholders (parents, school staff, community members, students, etc.) to address the reasons for designation and identified local needs for student success.
+The plan will include evidence-based interventions to improve adult practices and student performance in order to improve graduation rates.

-Support Available for CSI-Graduation Rate Schools
+Supports Available for CSI-Graduation Rate Schools

-These schools have access to school improvement funds to assist in the implementation of the school improvement plan.
+These schools have access to school improvement resources to assist in the implementation of the school improvement plan.